Why does the snow squeak underfoot? What is snow and why is it white? Why does snow squeak underfoot in cold weather?

 Why is snow white?

-Why does the snow creak?
+Why does the snow squeak?

-Snowflakes: education and structure
+Snowflakes: formation and structure

 Snow is “composed” of individual snowflakes - crystalline formations consisting of frozen water (about 5%) and air (about 95%).
-The composition determines their fragility, lightness and extremely low strength, and the predominant proportion of air -.
+The composition determines their fragility, lightness and extremely low strength, and the predominant proportion of air is.

 Dust, as well as smoke particles, even insects become the core of crystallization.
-Snow researcher A. D. Zamorsky talks about a snowflake, in the core of which was small midge- a crystal has grown around the frozen insect.
+Snow researcher A.D.
+Zamorsky talks about a snowflake, in the core of which there was small midge- a crystal grew around the frozen insect.

 — stars, or dendrites;